Solv-eze: Automated Placement of Explicit Water Molecules Using 3D-RISM: Results and Discussion

-Overall, we see little change in agreement when only Solv-eze water molecule positions are optimized but see a significant improvement when crystallographic water molecule positions are optimized (Figure \ref{fig:hist}).
-This indicates that the Solv-eze predictions were already close to a local minimum for the force field.
-When both the predicted and crystallographic water molecule locations were optimized, there was a significant shift in the distribution to small separations.
-Thus, the minimization had a more pronounced effect on the crystallographic water molecules, bringing many of these molecules closer to the positions predicted by Solv-eze.
+Figure \ref{fig:hist} shows little change in agreement when only Solv-eze water molecules are optimized, but we see an improvement in agreement between the crystallographic and predicted waters after minimization.
+This is primarily due to waters that already have sub-\AA{}ngstrom separations coming closer together, indicating that the Solv-eze predictions were already close to a local minimum for the force field.
+Thus, minimization had a more pronounced effect on the crystallographic water molecules, bringing many of these molecules closer to the positions predicted by Solv-eze.
 This indicates that Solv-eze places bridging waters in locations that are consistent with the force field and that small deviations are likely unimportant.

+When considering only buried waters, we observe better agreement between predicted and crystallographic waters than for bridging waters in general (Table \ref{tab:percentages-3}).
+After minimization, only 12 of the 159 crystallographic waters were not accounted for within \SI{1.5}{\angstrom}.
+Of these, we see that 3D-RISM predicts water density peaks at the sites of all but one water (1THN, resid 553).
+In another case (3E8S, resid 418) the density peak included the crystallographic water but the local maximum was more than \SI{1.5}{\angstrom} away.
+Likely reasons the waters with nearby peaks were missed are that either the Laplacian threshold was not met or Gaussian smoothing may have merged nearby maxima.
+Of the 12 waters missed by LM, we found that Placevent without energy minimization missed only 4 (1JWB, resid 436; 1THN, resid 553; 3E8S, resid 418; 2ZVC, resid 413).
+This suggests that further improvements in predicting water sites could be achieved by adjusting the LM threshold and smoothing or combining LM and Placevent results.

+We also observe that the improvement in agreement between crystallographic and predicted waters after energy minimization is mainly for waters with sub-\AA{}ngstrom separations (Figure \ref{fig:hist2}).
+This is not surprising, as roughly half of the identified bridging waters are also buried and these waters will be sterically confined, limiting their movement.
+Table \ref{tab:percentages-3} presents the percentage of buried waters predicted within the same thresholds as presented in Table \ref{tab:percentages-2}.

+The total number of buried waters identified before minimization was 162 and after minimization was 159.
+The difference observed in the number of buried waters before and after minimizing the crystallographic structure is due to small shifts in the positions of water molecules that cause their solvent- accessible surface area to change.